grails/grails-guides/README.md

 1. Use package `demo`
 2. Don't include unimplemented tests.
 3. Use `@CompileStatic` as much as possible
-4. Always write the guide against the latest stable version of Grails.
+4. Always write the guide against the latest stable version of Micronaut.
 5. Root `gradlew` should have execution permission

 ### Start your guide's documentation